 A Japanese study showed that Vitamin D is more effective — far more effective — at preventing the flu than a vaccine!
 The way Vitamin D works is by stimulating your immune system and rallying T cells to start fighting off infections.
 Unfortunately, more than half of the population is lacking in this vital nutrient.

 Sources of Vitamin D: To make sure you’re getting enough Vitamin D, get enough sun.
-If you’re getting sun in adequate conditions, it usually only takes 10-15 minutes of sun exposure per day.
-Alternatively, you can take a Vitamin D3 supplement.
-(More Information.)
+If you’re getting sun in the right conditions, it usually only takes 10-15 minutes of sun exposure per day.
+But if you want to use supplements to get enough vitamins for herpes, you can take a Vitamin D3 supplement.
+(More Information about D Deficiency.)

 5. Vitamin B12

-Vitamin B12 is an important supplement of which many modern people are deficient.
-It’s helpful to make sure you are getting adequate B12 and all group B vitamins if you want to manage your herpes outbreaks, because these vitamins reduce stress that leads to outbreaks.
+Vitamin B12 is something many modern people are lacking enough of.
+Make sure you’re getting enough B12 and all group B vitamins if you want to manage herpes outbreaks, because these vitamins reduce stress that leads to outbreaks.
 You can get your B group vitamins by taking a “Balanced B Complex” like this one.
-They also have a B-Complex with Vitamin C Stress Formula.
+There’s also a B-Complex with Vitamin C Stress Formula.
 Foods high in Vitamin B12 are shellfish, skim milk, swiss cheese, and fortified cereals and soy products.

 Foods and Herpes

-For herpes, these foods can help reduce outbreaks and reduce healing times: red strawberries, cherries, red hot peppers, apples, tomatoes and pomegranates.
+For herpes, high-protein, high-lysine foods may help: dairy like milk, cheese, and yogurt; and poultry like turkey and chicken.
+For antioxidants and vitamins for herpes, strawberries, cherries, peppers, apples, tomatoes, mango, and pomegranates are good.
 Other foods include oranges, tangerines, pumpkin, carrots, yellow squashes, bananas, lemons, grapefruit, spinach, green kale, lettuce, broccoli, sea vegetables, watermelon, cucumber, brussels spouts, green tea, black berries, blueberries, and dark-skinned grapes.
 For more information, you can read our article about herpes and diet.

-You can check your vitamin levels by going to your doctor and getting a test.
+You can check your vitamin levels by asking your doctor or a nutritionist about testing options.